 Table Of Contents

 It came as a pleasant surprise.
 CloudZero recently discovered over $1.7 million in annualized savings.
 And, all from our own infrastructure.
-Otherwise, we would have spent $1.7 million for cloud resources we didn’t actually need.
+Otherwise, we would have spent $1.7 million on cloud resources we didn’t actually need.

 Cloud savings stories like this are common with CloudZero customers, and we often find companies spending more than they should in the cloud.

-If your team is also struggling with managing and controlling cloud spend, then this guide is for you!
-We’ll cover how much cloud comptuing costs, factors that contribute to high spending, hidden costs, and how you can better forecast, budget, and optimize your cloud spend.
+If your team is also struggling with managing and controlling the cost of cloud computing, then this guide is for you!

 How Much Does Cloud Computing Cost?